mamunur105/conditional-popup-creator/readme.txt

-=== Conditional Popups creator ===
+=== Conditional Popup creator ===
-Contributors: Mamunur Rashid
+Contributors: mamunur105
-Requires at least: 5.0
+Tags: popup creator , CPC , Conditional popup Creator Requires at least: 5.0
-Tested up to: 5.2
+Tested up to: 5.2.3
+Stable tag: trunk.
+Requires PHP: 5.6
 License: GPLv2 or later

-Conditional Popups creator Is only For create Popups For your website , you can set different popups for different page
+The plugin is simple popup creator

 == Description ==

+You can design your won Style and you can show popup image or multi image , you can use shortcode , and others form ,

 Major features in Conditional Popups creator include:

-* Conditional Popups creator plugin For Display popup Base on multiple time and multiple COndition That admin set,
+* Conditional Popup creator plugin For Display popup Base on multiple time and multiple Candition That admin set,

-== Installation ==
+installation :

-Upload the Conditional Popups creator plugin to your blog, Activate it , and create your popups , Just Check Your dashbord You can see a menu name " Popup Creator " just enjoy
+Upload the Conditional Popup creator plugin to your plugins directory , Activate it , and create your popups , Just Check Your dashbord You can see a menu name " Popup Creator" just enjoy